Telecommunications in India: Beginning

 Prof. S. P. Chakravarti is known as the father of electronics and telecommunications engineering in India.
 He started electronics and telecommunications education, training and research in India.

-Telecommunications in India began with the introduction of the Telegraphy.
+Telecommunications in India began with the introduction of telegraphy.
 The Indian postal and telecom sectors are one of the world's oldest.
 In 1850, the first experimental electric telegraph line was started between Kolkata and Diamond Harbour.
 In 1851, it was opened for the use of the East India Company.
 The Posts and Telegraphs department occupied a small corner of the Public Works Department at that time.

 The construction of 4000 mi of telegraph lines was started in November 1853.
-These connected Kolkata (then Calcutta) and Peshawar in the north; Agra, Mumbai (then Bombay) through Sindwa Ghats, and Chennai (then Madras) in the south; Ooty and Bangalore.
+These connected Kolkata (then Calcutta) and Peshawar in the north; Agra, Mumbai (then Bombay) through Sindwa Ghats, and Chennai (then Madras) in the south; Ooty and Bengaluru.
 William O'Shaughnessy, who pioneered the Telegraphy and telephone in India, belonged to the Public Works Department, and worked towards the development of telecom throughout this period.
 A separate department was opened in 1854 when telegraph facilities were opened to the public.

 In 1880, two telephone companies, namely the Oriental Telephone Company Ltd. and the Anglo-Indian Telephone Company Ltd. approached the Government of India to establish a telephone exchange in India.
 Permission was refused on the grounds that the establishment of telephone networking was a government monopoly and that the government itself should undertake the work.
 In 1881, the government later reversed its earlier decision and a licence was granted to the Oriental Telephone Company Limited of England for opening telephone exchanges at Kolkata, Mumbai, Chennai and Ahmedabad and the first formal telephone service was established in the country.
 On 28 January 1882, Major E. Baring, Member of the Governor General of India's Council declared open the Telephone Exchanges in Calcutta, Bombay and Madras.
 The exchange in Calcutta named the "Central Exchange" had a total of 93 subscribers in its early stage.
 Later that year, Bombay also witnessed the opening of a telephone exchange.